Imanuelle-glitch/alx-low_level_programming/0x00-hello_world/README.md

-print the size of data types
+print line of words to the standard error